z00logist/linguistics-thesaurus/Language/Types/Other/Constructed-Language.md

 ## Examples

 - **Esperanto** -- constructed langauge, which aim was to make a mediate langauge that every indo-european language speaker would learn fast.
-- **Interslavic** -- the same as esperanto, but for speakers of slavic langauges.
+- **Interslavic** -- the same as esperanto, but for speakers of slavic languages.

 ## Related Topics